Beautiful Opal, Great service, professional service and customer friendly

 Photographing opals: We endeavour at all times to take the most true to life pictures possible.
 However, cameras often pick up colours and light differently and variations may occur.
 Because every opal photographs differently, I also include in the description additional comments about the accuracy of the photos.

-About Constable & Co Australian Opal & Pearl Specialists The company origins as Colonial Opal and Colonial South Sea Pearl trading in Opal, Pearl and Precious Gems date from the early 1980s experience gathered in all levels and operations within the Opal Industry starting in the Wholesale and Export Gemstone and Jewellery trade within Australia and Internationally then Owning and Operating Opal Specialist Stores in Australia and New Zealand all the while being involved in the Mining, Cutting and Valuing all varieties of Australian Opal and recently with Sons and Daughter joining the company ensuring a continued expertise in the industry.
+About Constable & Co Australian Opal Specialists The company origins as Colonial Opal in trading Opal, Pearl and Precious Gems date from the early 1980s experience gathered in all levels and operations within the Opal Industry starting in the Wholesale and Export Gemstone and Jewellery trade within Australia and Internationally then Owning and Operating Opal Specialist Stores in Australia and New Zealand all the while being involved in the Mining, Cutting and Valuing all varieties of Australian Opal and recently my two Sons and Daughter have joining the company ensuring a continued expertise in the industry.

 Lightning Ridge Opal: Mined in the Outback of New South Wales Australia Black Opal comes from and variety of mining areas around Lightning Ridge

 Black Opal refers to the underlying colour – the colour of the opal when you turn it over.
 The darker the body the more valuable to stone may be.
 It is this darkness that lends brightness to the other colours displayed with in the stone.
 Black and dark opal is the scarcest of all opal and comes from the mines of Lightning Ridge.

 Queensland Boulder Opal: Mined in the Outback of Queensland Australia our Opal comes from and variety of mining districts including - Winton, Koroit, Yowah, Eromanga, Jundah and Quilpie